tyzbit/acars-processor/README.md

 OpenAI's gpt3.5 and higher do well with the system prompt.
 With Ollama, the model you choose will greatly impact the quality of the filtering.
-I recommend `gemma3:12b`.
-It uses about 13GB at runtime but is similar in effectiveness to OpenAI's models.
+I recommend `gemma3:4b`.
+It uses about 8GB at runtime but is similar in effectiveness to OpenAI's models.

-If you're not seeing great results out of your model, try another one or try overriding the system prompt with `FILTER_OLLAMA_SYSTEM_PROMPT`.
-If acars-processor isn't able to pull a JSON object from the response, it'll log it at a `DEBUG` level for troubleshooting.
+If you're not seeing great results out of your model, be verbose, explicit and include examples of what you want to see and not see.
+Uou can also try a different one or try overriding the system prompt with `FILTER_OLLAMA_SYSTEM_PROMPT`.
+If acars-processor isn't able to pull a JSON object from the response, it'll log what it got from the model at a `DEBUG` level for troubleshooting.

-Also, if Ollama requests start taking an inconsistent amount of time, try increasing the parallelism.

 ### Receivers